kgxsz/devops-101/part-three/README.md

 - in the `part-three/infrastructure/configuration/` directory:

-        ansible-playbook playbook.yml -u ubuntu -i inventory --private-key="~/.ssh/main.pem" Here, we're telling ansible which playbook and inventory file to use, as well as what user and private key to use for ssh.
+        ansible-playbook playbook.yml -u ubuntu -i inventory --private-key="~/.ssh/main.pem" Here, we're telling ansible which playbook and inventory file to use, as well as what user and private key to use for SSH.
 You will be prompted, say yes to both, and then watch as Ansible configures your instances

 That's it.
 Once Ansible has finished, try running it again, you'll notice that it's a lot faster and the tasks are reporting as `ok` or `skipping`, that's idempotency in action.